OpenDDS/OpenDDS/docs/qt.md

 Qt5 is a framework primarily used for cross-platform GUI based applications.
 The Qt official website as of writing is [qt.io](https://qt.io).
-Qt can be downloaded directly from there but might require a account to be created.
 Qt can be downloaded prebuilt for all the major systems or as source code.

 Also remember the options listed here are not the only ones.
 Any functional instance of Qt5 would work as long as it is built and has the headers and the basic Qt development tools (QtCreator is not required).

-### Getting Qt Using Package Mangers
+### Getting Qt Using Package Managers

 Many package managers have Qt development packages available:

 #### Linux

-  - `qtbase5-dev` on Debian based systems
+  - `qtbase5-dev` on Debian-based systems
-  - `qt5-qtbase-devel` on Fedora based systems
+  - `qt5-qtbase-devel` on Fedora-based systems
   - `qt5-base` on Arch

 #### macOS